health education: healthy eating is a public health problem

 Obesity and Public Health

 Food deserts also represent a socioeconomic hurdle to obesity.
 A food desert is an area that does not have easy access to supermarkets, grocery stores, or other locations to obtain nutritious foods.
-Rural food deserts generally manifest as areas where the individual experiences extreme distance from large varieties of healthy food and/or food banks, while urban food deserts are population-dense areas that are rife with lower-quality food options–like inexpensive fast food restaurants or corner stores–but with little or no access to high quality grocery stores and/or extremely strained food banks.
+Rural food deserts generally manifest as areas where the individual experiences extreme distance from large varieties of healthy food and/or food banks, while urban food deserts are population-dense areas that are rife with lower-quality food options–like inexpensive fast food restaurants or corner stores–but with little or no access to high quality grocery stores and/or overtaxed food banks.

 Realities of Ability

 Ability is any additional factor that is crucial to understanding nutrition and obesity in older populations.
-Disability is often not taken into consideration as a driving factor of poor nutrition in the United States, leaving out an entire population of people with a unique set of challenges.
+Disability is rarely taken into consideration as a driving factor of poor nutrition in the United States, leaving out an entire population of people with a unique set of challenges.
 Both mental and physical disabilities can affect an individual’s ability to retrieve food and/or prepare it, leaving many in a situation whether they either are not getting enough nutrition or are boxed into eating fast food or other quick, pre-prepared solutions.
 Additionally, some forms of mental illness can influence unhealthy binging habits that can ultimately lead to eating disorders, obesity, and other health problems.

 Older adults are already at high risk of falling by the wayside in public considerations of national eating habits.
 For those without a support system, the risk of diet-related health problems increases exponentially for individuals affected by mental or physical disabilities.